For Professionals

 Sodium (salt)

-You can find the amount of sodium—one of two electrolytes in salt—in foods by checking the nutrition label.
+You can find the amount of sodium in foods by checking the nutrition label.
 Sodium plays many important roles in the way our bodies function, but too much sodium can be harmful for people with kidney disease.
 When your kidneys are not working as well as they should, they may not be able to remove extra sodium from your body.

-Having too much sodium in your body can make your body retain (hold onto) fluid, which makes your heart and kidneys work harder.
+Having too much sodium in your body can make your body retain or hold onto fluid, which makes your heart and kidneys work harder.
 Over time, this can raise your blood pressure and cause your kidney disease to get worse.

 The amount of sodium found naturally in foods is enough to keep a healthy level in your body, but sodium is often added to many processed foods, foods we eat in restaurants and even the food we cook ourselves.
 This can lead to eating too much salt and cause too much sodium to build up in your body.